Dead Boy Detectives: Publication history

 The characters were created by Gaiman and Wagner during the "Season of Mists" storyline in Sandman #25.
 In this story their origin is given as the two characters meet for the first time.

 The story and characters are a macabre spin on two genres of British children's fiction - boarding school literature and teenage detective stories.

 Gaiman revived the characters in the Children's Crusade, Vertigo's first and only crossover event, which ran through all that year's Vertigo annuals that were published between December 1993 and January 1994.
 Gaiman wrote the two Children's Crusade bookend annuals which prominently featured both characters and first gave them the official title the "Dead Boy Detectives".
 The characters also appeared in The Books of Magic short story in Winter's Edge #3, written by the then current writer Peter Gross.

 In 2001 they received their own four-issue mini-series Sandman Presents: Dead Boy Detectives by writer Ed Brubaker and penciller Bryan Talbot.
 They have also made appearances in the ongoing series The Books of Magic, which was also based on a Neil Gaiman work.

 Jill Thompson briefly depicted the characters in her graphic novel Death: At Death's Door, which retold the events of "Season of Mists" from Death's perspective.
 In 2005, the writer/artist later produced a manga-style graphic novel starring the characters, titled The Dead Boy Detectives.

 The pair returned in the Vertigo Anthology series, a trio of one-shots published in 2012 that revived the DC anthology series Ghosts, Time Warp, and The Witching Hour.
 With a positive reception for their brief return and the revived interest in Neil Gaiman's Sandman due to the prequel, The Sandman: Overture, Vertigo published Dead Boy Detectives ongoing series written by Toby Litt and Mark Buckingham with art by Buckingham and Gary Erskine.
 The series ran for only 12 issues, published over the course of 2014.

 Although the characters are children and their stories often involve other children and child-related themes, the four-issue mini-series carries the "suggested for mature readers" label.
 The 12-issue series is labelled "rated T Teen".

+The characters returned in a six issue limited series as part of The Sandman Universe initiative.
+The series, written by Pornsak Pichetshote with art by Jeff Stokley, debuted on December 27, 2022 and concluded on May 24, 2023.
+The trade paperback is set for release on November 7, 2023.
+In the last issue Edwin Payne realized that he has romantic feelings for his partner Charles Rowland.